Church notes: Lenten devotionals; Holy week service times announced; community groups available | Arkansas Democrat Gazette

 The Youth Group (5th-12th graders) meets every Wednesday in Lower Witherspoon from 6-7:30 p.m.

-During Lent, two Bible studies are offered, at noon and at 6 p.m., in the church library and on Zoom.
+During Lent, two Bible studies are offered, at noon and at 6 p.m., both in the Calvin 201 and on Zoom.

 First Fellowship will meet 11:30 a.m.
 Thursday, March 14 in Fellowship Hall.
 Michelle Wisdom from the UA Horticulture Department will speak on pollinator plants for attracting butterflies to home gardens.
 Call by noon Monday, March 11 to reserve lunch ($10).